IRC-Source/git-wiki/wiki/bot/eggdrop.md

 Scripts for eggdrop are written in TCL and many scripts can be found for eggdrop on [TCL Archive](http://tclarchive.org).

 # Botnet
 Eggdrop bots can be linked together to form an [IRC botnet](/wiki/bot/#irc-botnets).
-Once linked into a botnet, eggdrop bots can work together to protect channels or perform other automated tasks.
-Botnet scripts for eggdrop can be found on [TCL Archive](http://tclarchive.org).
+This can allow bots to op each other securely, control floods efficiently, and even link channels across multiple IRC networks.
+It also allows the Eggdrops share user lists, ban lists, exempt/invite lists, and ignore lists with other bots if userfile sharing is enabled.
+This allows users to have the same access on every bot on your botnet.
+It also allows the bots to distribute tasks such as opping and banning users.
+See doc/BOTNET for information on setting up a botnet.<sup>[2]</sup>

 # External Links
 1. [TCL Archive](http://tclarchive.org): A place to find and submit eggdrop scripts.